-Political Science Paper II
+Political Science Paper-II

 - He says it is important to strike a balance between the static and dynamic portions here.

 - Candidates can quote contemporary issues in the answers but the issue or problem should be relevant to the question.
-For example, to answer a question on security dilemma, candidates can quote the India-China-Pakistan triangle.
+For example, to answer a question on the security dilemma, candidates can quote the India-China-Pakistan triangle.
 Similarly, to answer a question on the ‘One Road One Belt’ project, candidates can use the Prime Minister’s statement, “Sovereignty should not be compromised for connectivity”.

 - While answering questions, it is important to keep things India-centric.